moj-analytical-services/user-guidance/source/documentation/tools/index.md

 Moves data from microservices into the Analytical Platform's [curated databases](../data/curated-databases) in a standardised way.

 ### [Ingestion](ingestion)
-An SFTP based services that allows users to ingest data into their AWS environments.
-Additionally scans files using ClamAV.
+An SFTP based service that allows users to ingest data into their Analytical Platform data warehouse.

 ## Python packages